100 Homes News

 Walks with walks with history

-Once a month we hold walks for over year and half now and have featured themes like William Yard/ Union Street/ Imperfect cinema / Synagogue Walk / Spooky Special /The Boundary Walk of Stonehouse/StoneHouse History Plaque Sculpture/West Hoe Walk/The Peoples Park Walk/Night Walk and many more.......
+Once a month we hold walks for over two years now and have featured themes like William Yard/ Union Street/ Imperfect cinema / Synagogue Walk / Spooky Special /The Boundary Walk of Stonehouse/StoneHouse History Plaque Sculpture/West Hoe Walk/The Peoples Park Walk/Night Walk and many more.......

 Talks/ Workshops / Exhibitions/ Radio and Interviews